beso582/abap-platform-refscen-flight/README.md

 7. Use `ODATA V2 UI` binding type.
 8. Choose the  `Publish` button in the service binding editor.

+#### Multi-inline-edit Scenario
+To create the missing <em>service bindings</em> for the multi-inline-edit sceanrio (package `/DMO/FLIGHT_REUSE_CARRIER`):

+1. Right-click the service definition `/DMO/UI_Carriers_S` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/ade0637f7c554c229cbfd4dc02c7fcaa.html) for additional information).
+2. Specify your own package and your own namespace when following the steps in the creation wizard.
+A service binding cannot be created in the namespace <em>/DMO/</em>.
+3. Choose the  `Publish` button in the service binding editor.

+#### Augmentation Scenario
+To create the missing <em>service bindings</em> for the augmentation sceanrio (package `/DMO/FLIGHT_REUSE_SUPPLEMENT`):

+1. Right-click the service definition `/DMO/UI_Supplement` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202110.000/en-US/ade0637f7c554c229cbfd4dc02c7fcaa.html) for additional information).
+2. Specify your own package and your own namespace when following the steps in the creation wizard.
+A service binding cannot be created in the namespace <em>/DMO/</em>.
+3. Choose the  `Publish` button in the service binding editor.

 NOTE: The namespace /DMO/ is reserved for the demo content.
 Apart from the downloaded demo content and the development objects that need to be created to complete the scenario, do not use the namespace /DMO/ and do not create any development objects in the downloaded packages.
 You can access the development objects in /DMO/ from your own namespace.